Need help? We are available to speak to you 7 days a weekRead More

 • 3003 - criteria relating to illegal entrants prior to 31 August 1994

-• 3004 - the applicant does not hold a substantive visa for factors beyond their control and there are compelling circumstances to grant the visa; as well as that the applicant to demonstrate that they have substantially complied with the conditions of their previous substantive visa
+• 3004 - the applicant does not hold a substantive visa for factors beyond their control, and there are compelling circumstances to grant the visa; the applicant must also demonstrate that they have substantially complied with the conditions of their previous substantive visa

-• The applicant can demonstrate that they would have otherwise been entitled to be granted a visa if they applied for one within the limit period
+• The applicant can demonstrate that they would have otherwise been entitled to be granted a substantive visa if they had applied for one within the limited period

-• The applicant can demonstrate that they intend to comply with all future visa conditions
+• The applicant can demonstrate that they intend to comply with all future substantive visa conditions

 Learn more about partner visa requirements